-Now we know a little more about what is a moodboard, why designers use moodboards, and the difference between a physical moodboard and digital board, let’s understand the moodboarding process.
+Now we know a little more about what is a moodboard, why designers use them, and the difference between a physical and digital board, let’s understand the moodboarding process.

 Inspiration comes in many forms and may strike at any moment.
-However, most creatives use a number of offline and online sources to find inspiration, from Tagwalk for catwalk images, Gem for vintage outfits, or Unspash for more a more general image library.
+However, most creatives use a number of offline and online sources to find inspiration and align their design direction, from Tagwalk for catwalk images, Gem for vintage outfits, or Unspash for more a more general image library.
 Art, nature, music and travel are also known sources of inspiration in the moodboarding process.

 Ok this is the tricky part.
 Currently there are multiple siloed tools that allow designers to capture and store content.
 Phone cameras and web downloads to capture inspiration, g drive and other cloud storage options to store it and Adobe, Miro and other moodboard generators to organize it.
 However, non of these moodboarding tools are connected or design specific.

 Now the fun part.
 Presenting a moodboard can come in many forms, from adding content to a physical cork board, to presenting digitally using a moodboard app.
 What’s crucial is that all content tells a story and explains how the collection was created.
 What inspired key design elements?
 How do they fit into the final product?
 What story does the collection tell?
 These are all key factors that need considering.